Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Conclusion

 Another issue to contemplate in terms of future work is a more in-depth examination of MaxSAT approaches.
 We have already observed in our experiments that a MaxSAT approach for the contension inconsistency measure performs superior to its iterative SAT counterpart.
-This should be investigated further, e.\,g., with regard to different inconsistency measures, or different data sets.
 Moreover, there are numerous problem solving paradigms that have not been explored yet in the field of inconsistency measurement.
 Examples include \textit{Integer Linear Programming}, \textit{Quantified Boolean Formulas}, and \textit{Counterexample-Guided Abstraction Refinement} approaches.
 The choice of problem solving paradigm depends on the complexity of the measure at hand---which is related to yet another possible topic of future work: the investigation of algorithms for inconistency measures beyond the first level of the polynomial hierarchy.
 Furthermore, we merely covered inconsistency measures designed for propositional knowledge bases.
 The development of approaches for computing inconsistencies in other domains, such as different logics, data bases, or business process models, constitutes another open problem.
 In addition, our evaluation showed that all approaches introduced in this work hit their limit at some point during the experiments.
 To counteract this effect, i.\,e., to develop more scalable approaches, we already mentioned the possibility of applying preprocessing methods.
 A different strategy to improve scalability could be to apply approximation techniques.

-{\bf Acknowledgements} The research reported here was supported by the Deutsche Forschungsgemeinschaft under grant 506604007.
+\acks{The research reported here was supported by the Deutsche Forschungsgemeinschaft under grant 506604007. }